Veteran MBA Applicants Need These School Research Tips

 And if there’s no affinity outreach for veterans?

-Finally, see if the school offers deferment flexibility to candidates whose needs may suddenly change if still on active duty.
+Finally, see if the school offers deferment flexibility to candidates whose needs may suddenly change if they are still on active duty.

 Look into Financial Aid